 Create a yummy chippy painted finish on your old wood furniture with milk paint!
 Real powdered milk paint creates a farmhouse, old world, rustic look, but is unpredictable when it comes to chipping.
+Let’s dive into the chippy gray milk paint dresser makeover!

-I’ve been having a hard time choosing colors for pieces, 2nd (or 3rd or 4th or 5th) guessing my choices, and stewing for literally hours about what I want to do.
+I’m not gonna lie.
+I’ve been in a bit of a funk lately.
+I’ve been having a hard time choosing colors for pieces, second-guessing my choices, and stewing for literally hours about what I want to do.

-It’s noooo good.
+It’s nooo good.

 And then I spotted the Shackteau Interiors Milk Paint that I recently bought, and I decided it was time to have a little bit of fun.
 It was time to go completely out of the norm.